r-anand/terraform-azure-peered-vnets/README.md

 **Expected Deliverables:**

+**Step 1 Create Environment **
 1. Identify the networks
 2. Workload deployed to these networks
 3. Establishing the connectivity between these networks

+**Step 2 - User Onboarding **
-4. Onboard a user
+5. Onboard a user(s)
-5. Create and assign a custom role to the user
+6. Create and assign a custom role to the user

+**Step 3 - Testing**
+7. Testing if user VM opersations
+  1. User can stop/restart vm
+  2. User cannot delete vm